niresh-subramanian/Geospatial-Data-Visualizations-in-Tableau/README.md

 # Geospatial-Data-Visualizations-in-Tableau
 Designed interactive Tableau dashboards with dot maps, density plots, and choropleth maps by incorporating memory limitations, optimal choices, and engaging visuals for an enhanced experience.
+Showcased meteor impacts by type and size over time through a dot map.
+Visualized total shootings in Boston by crime categories and districts using a density plot.
+Created a choropleth map of U.S. national parks visitors data.